-There's one particular nightmare that citizens of the United States need to face: in the first decade of the 21st century we tortured people as national policy.
+There's one particular nightmare that Americans need to face: in the first decade of the 21st century we tortured people as national policy.
 One day, we're going to have to confront the reality of what that meant, of what effect it had on its victims and on us, too, we who condoned, supported, or at least allowed it to happen, either passively or with guilty (or guiltless) gusto.